-Getting weapons to Ukraine: Western allies scramble to deliver
+Western allies tightlipped about how they move military aid into Ukraine

 NATO territory to the west — where Ukraine borders Poland, Slovakia, Hungary and Romania — provides the only still-uncontested ground access.
 But east-west roads that can handle truck transport into Ukraine are few, and most are clogged with refugees fleeing the country.

-“There are stockpiles in Poland,” where much of the weaponry coming from outside is being gathered, said Ed Arnold, a research fellow for European Security at Britain’s Royal United Services Institute.
+“There are stockpiles in Poland,” where much of the weaponry coming from outside is being gathered, said Ed Arnold, a research fellow of European security at Britain’s Royal United Services Institute.
 From there, “there are only two main supply routes to Kyiv,” one near the Belarus border, and a second farther south.

-Internal Ukrainian logistics “have been okay thus far, but need to improve rapidly,” Arnold said.
+Internal Ukrainian logistics “have been okay thus far but need to improve rapidly,” Arnold said.
 “They might have three days of ammunition left in some areas.”

 No one wants to say exactly how the military assistance is moving.
 “It kind of needs to be something that we say that we are doing,” British Armed Forces Minister James Heappey said in a Monday interview with British Forces radio.
 “We don’t necessarily tell you exactly what, where, when and how.”